-Daria was born on September 1, 1983 in Leningrad (now St. Petersburg) into the family of actress Marina Levtova and actor and director Yuri Moroz.
-Her debut role was in the movie Dear, Dear, Dear, The Only directed by Dinara Asanova when the girl was only three months old.
+Pretty girl was born on September 1, 1983 in Leningrad (now St. Petersburg) into the family of actress Marina Levtova and actor, film director Yuri Moroz.
+Her debut role was in the movie Dear, Dearest, Beloved, Unique, directed by Dinara Asanova when the girl was only three months old.

 As a child, Daria was engaged in artistic gymnastics, figure skating, painting.

-In her school age Daria starred in five films: The Family Man, Black Square, Russian Ragtime, Middle Age Crisis, The Death Directory.
+In her school age the girl starred in five films: The Family Man, Black Square, Russian Ragtime, Middle Age Crisis, The Death Directory.

 The actress lived together with film director Andrei Tomashevskiy.
 They were together for four years.

 Daria met her future husband in the theater, but their romance began during a rehearsal of the play Wolves and Sheep.

 On September 6, 2010 Daria married film director Konstantin Bogomolov.
 Their daughter Anna was born in 2010.